Aakanksha743/Capstone_project/README.md

 Screenshots below show a demonstration of sample data response from the deployed model. https://youtu.be/dR1MUJddpGo

+Improvements for Hyperdrive

+Use Bayesian Parameter Sampling instead of Random; Bayesian sampling tries to intelligently pick the next sample of hyperparameters, based on how the previous samples performed, such that the new sample improves the reported primary metric.
+We could use different primary metric as sometimes accuracy alone doesn't represent true picture of the model performance.
+Increasing max total runs to try a lot more combinations of hyperparameters, this would have an impact on cost too
 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.